 - Faculty/program coordinator recommendation for admission to student teaching

-Fall 2013 Important Advising Information can be found here
+Important Advising Information

-All Practicum Applications ask you to provide your MEPID number.
-MEPID stands for "Massachusetts Education Personnel Identifier" If you do not have or know your MEPID number please obtain the information from your DESE ELAR (Educator Licensure and Recruitment) account profile or create your MEPID number at this link.
+All practicum applications require you to provide your Massachusetts Education Personnel Identifier (MEPID).
+If you do not have or know your MEPID number please obtain the information from your Educator Licensure and Recruitment (ELAR) account profile or create your MEPID number here.

 Practicum Application Attachments

-- Undergraduate Pre-practicum Attendance Form
+- Undergraduate Pre-practicum Attendance Form (PDF)

-- Graduate Pre-Practicum Documentation Form
+- Graduate Pre-Practicum Documentation Form (PDF)

-Reduction in Student Teaching (KWaiver)Reduction in student teaching applications can be found here.
-Reduction applications and portfolios must be submitted on or before the practicum application deadline as outlined above.
+Reduction in student teaching applications can be found here.
+Reduction applications and portfolios must be submitted with the practicum application on the due date.

-Students MUST meet the following eligibility requirements in order to submit a portfolio for a reduction in student teaching:
+Students must meet the following eligibility requirements in order to submit a portfolio for a reduction in student teaching: